-The following program was announced at the 2007 North American Model Engineering Expo in Toledo, Ohio on April 23, 2007.
-Following is the press release that was handed out to the crowd and the media:
+The program was announced at the 2007 North American Model Engineering Expo in Toledo, Ohio on April 23, 2007.
+Below is the press release that was provided.

 A donor who wishes to remain anonymous at this time has offered to contribute $5000.00 for a trial scholarship program to be administered by the Joe Martin Foundation for the express purpose of improving the skills of young artisans who show exceptional promise in the field of metalworking.
 Future awards will be dependent upon the success of the 2008 contest submissions and the willingness of others to contribute to this worthy program.
 The goal is to encourage and help produce new craftsmen to replace those leaving the trades.
 The Joe Martin Foundation will advise on the selection of appropriate individuals and administer the transfer of the funds to the school or program selected by and for the artisan.
 The foundation welcomes the contributions of others who may wish to help worthy young artisans gain access to advanced training.
 Contributions to the Foundation are tax deductible under section 501(c)(3) of the US Tax Code.